kassambara/survminer/cran-comments.md

 There are currently no downstream dependencies for this package

 ## Update
-This is an update version 0.2.0
+This is an update version 0.2.0 (see NEWS.md)